ITPNYU/BigScreens/Big-Screens-2015-Syllabus.md

 ####Logistics and Resources
 - Lightning round: What have you been thinking about?
 - Syllabus and schedule.
-- What's in this git repo?
-- High level overview of technologies used for Big Screens.

 ####What is Big Screens?
 - Big Screens as a medium.